Football News

 Malayan Banking Berhad (doing business as Maybank) is a Malaysian universal bank, with its key operating “home markets” in Malaysia, Singapore, and Indonesia.

-In 2023, Maybank and Manchester United signed an extension agreement to further strengthen their partnership with the launch of a new co-branded credit card in Indonesia.
+In 2023, Maybank and Manchester United signed an extension agreement to further strengthen their partnership through the launch of a new co-branded credit card in Indonesia.

 Virgin Money